-Seizure markers are generated automatically by the EpiSight analysis.
+Seizure markers of the type "Seizure-EpiSight" are also generated automatically.
 They can be reviewed, and their status can be changed as described in section Marker status.
 They cannot be deleted.
 Their color can be changed in the settings.
 For more details go to section Marker types.
-There are three types of Seizure markers: Seizure-rythmic indicate seizures with large increase in rhythmic amplitude.
-Seizure-rythmic+ indicate seizures with small increase in rhythmic amplitude and frequency changes.
-Seizure-tonic indicates seizures with high amplitude tonic activity.